Cincinesh/tue/README.md

     #include <tue/pose3d.hpp>

-`pose3d<T>` represents a 3-dimensional position, i.e. combined translation and
+`pose3d<T>` represents a 3-dimensional position, i.e., combined translation and
 rotation.
 The translation is represented by a `vec3<T>` and the rotation a `quat<T>`.
 A specific instantiation's translation and rotation types, as well as the template argument itself, are made available via the following public